dalaldia5/Adobe-1A-Final/README.md

 ## 🚀 Advanced PDF Outline Extractor Solution

-This repository contains our **award-winning solution** for the Adobe India Hackathon Round 1A challenge "Connecting the Dots Through Docs".
+This repository contains our **solution** for the Adobe India Hackathon Round 1A challenge "Connecting the Dots Through Docs".
 Our system transforms raw PDF content into structured knowledge using an optimized BERT-based AI model combined with intelligent heuristics to extract hierarchical document outlines (Title, H1, H2, H3) in production-ready JSON format.

 ### 🎯 Challenge: Connecting the Dots Through Docs